mjhea0/blog/content/python-cli-tool-comparison.md

 ### Docopt

 In order to add an option we simply add a `<name>` to the docstring.
-The `<>` are used to designame a positional argument.
+The `<>` are used to designate a positional argument.
 In order to execute the correct logic we must check if the command (treated as an argument) is True at runtime `if arguments['hello']:`, then dispatching to the correct functions.

 ```python
 """Greeter.